rjkviegas/course/week_outlines.md

 ## Week 6

-If you haven't already, start attending [process workshops](https://github.com/makersacademy/skills-workshops/tree/master/process_review) to focus on your developer process.
-Anyone from any cohort ever can attend.
+If you haven't already, start attending [process workshops](https://github.com/makersacademy/skills-workshops/tree/master/process_review) or using [Reviews](https://www.youtube.com/watch?v=TqKG8j_tgbM) to focus on improving your developer process.
+Anyone from any cohort ever can use these resources!

 By the end of the week all developers can build tested, easy-to-change software in a team using these processes: